 Algebra can boost and bolster logical reasoning

-of algebra such as elementary algebra, linear algebra, abstract algebra, and Boolean algebra, regularly.
-You’ll discover to your amazement that you’re able to solve problems pertaining to other branches of mathematics with
+algebra such as elementary algebra, linear algebra, abstract algebra, and Boolean algebra, regularly.
+You’ll discover to your amazement that you’re able to solve problems pertaining to other branches of mathematics with remarkable

 Algebra could go a long way in enabling you to fine-tune and sharpen your cognitive skills and reasoning capability, eventually letting you complete your study program successfully.